Tailwind: A Practical Framework for Query Accelerators: Workload Case Studies

-Before diving into the evaluation, we go through our accelerator library, which is specifically designed for TPC-H. The goal of this work is not to propose new general optimizations that apply to all queries, but to design a new framework to integrate hand-chosen workload-specific accelerator libraries with an RDBMS.
+The first step in using \thesystem{} on a workload is to identify accelerators that exploit the characteristics of the queries and/or underlying dataset.
+Recall that the goal of this work is not to propose new general optimizations that apply to all queries, but to design a new framework that integrates workload-specific accelerators with an RDBMS.
+We use four such accelerators in this case study (not necessarily an exhaustive set of accelerators).

 \sparagraph{Domain negation.} This is the accelerator described in Section~\ref{sec:introduction}.